NiklasGollenstede/native-ext/README.md

 	- b) Create a file in the `vendors/` subdir as described in the [registration files](#registration-files) section below.
 	- c) Run the `refresh.bat`/`refresh.sh` file in the installation directory.

+### Update

+Version compatibility has a hight priority for the NativeExt application; extension updates should only very rarely, if ever, require an update of NativeExt.
+To update, close all running instances of NativeExt (by closing all browsers or disabling all extensions that use it, or simply by killing all it's processes) and do a normal installation.

 ### Uninstallation

 If you want to unregister an extension, delete its registration file from the `/vendors/` directory, then run the refresh script again.